pallet/ritz/README.md

 See [zi](https://github.com/pallet/zi).

-### Sun/Oracle JDK
+### Sun/Oracle JDK and OpenJDK

-To use the Sun/Oracle JDK, you
-[need to add](http://download.oracle.com/javase/1.5.0/docs/tooldocs/findingclasses.html)
-`tools.jar` from your JDK install to your classpath.
+To use the Sun/Oracle JDK, and possibly OpenJDK, you [need to add](http://download.oracle.com/javase/1.5.0/docs/tooldocs/findingclasses.html) `tools.jar` from your JDK install to your classpath.

 If you are using maven then there are
 [instructions in the FAQ](http://maven.apache.org/general.html#tools-jar-dependency).

 For cake, add the following (with the correct jdk path), to